-On June 20, Indianapolis Archbishop Charles Thompson revoked the Catholic status of Brebeuf Jesuit Preparatory School.
+Indianapolis Archbishop Charles Thompson has revoked the Catholic status of Brebeuf Jesuit Preparatory School.
 He did so because the school rejected his request not to renew the contract of a teacher who said he was married to his boyfriend.
-The archbishop came under fire for doing so.
+The archbishop has now come under fire for doing so.

+Archbishop Thompson did not act impulsively.
 Two years ago, the teacher's gay marriage became known on social media.
 It was therefore no longer a private matter.
-It is important to note that the archbishop did not demand that the teacher be fired, though he could have: the teacher violated his contract.
+It is important to note that the archbishop did not demand that the teacher be fired, though he could have: the teacher flagrantly violated the terms of his contract.
 Thompson simply asked that his contract not be renewed.